macos2/HBPLv1.0-Printer-driver/readme.md

 -----
 This is the Linux Printer Driver for HBPLv1.0 Printer ,such as Dell 1250c, Dell C1660w, Dell C1760w, Epson AcuLaser C1700, Fuji-Xerox DocuPrint CP105b.

-Which is development from coffin's hbplv1 printer driver and make some modify below:
+Which is improve from coffin's hbplv1 printer driver and make some modify below:

 ```
 1. Modify *.ppd file , fix " Unimplemented paper code * " Problem.

 2. Add a5 paper size support

-3. Create `configure` and `makefile.in` for easy configure,install,uninstall.
+3. Create `configure` , `makefile.in` and `makefile` for easy configure,install,uninstall.
 ```

-For more detail about the drivers, [go here](http://www.dechifro.org/hbpl)
+For more detail about the original driver,go to [Dave Coffin's Home Page](http://www.dechifro.org/hbpl)

 Dependency
 -----